sinanbekar/umuttepe-hava-botu/README.md

 # Umuttepe Hava Botu

-Gets Umuttepe weather conditions and kocaeliyiseyret.com live camera frames, publishes on Twitter as a tweet.
+Publishes the weather conditions of Umuttepe and the live camera frames from kocaeliyiseyret.com on Twitter.

+Uses Serverless Framework and deployed to Azure Function App.

-##### In prod.
-Twitter account: [@umuttepedehava](https://twitter.com/umuttepedehava)
+**In prod.
+Twitter account: [@umuttepedehava](https://twitter.com/umuttepedehava)**

 ---